qmk/qmk_firmware/docs/features/combo.md

 ### Customizable key releases

 By defining `COMBO_PROCESS_KEY_RELEASE` and implementing the function `bool process_combo_key_release(uint16_t combo_index, combo_t *combo, uint8_t key_index, uint16_t keycode)`, you can run your custom code on each key release after a combo was activated.
-For example you could change the RGB colors, activate haptics, or alter the modifiers.
+For example, you could change the RGB colors, activate haptics, or alter the modifiers.

 You can also release a combo early by returning `true` from the function.

-Here's an example where a combo resolves to two modifiers, and on key releases the modifiers are unregistered one by one, depending on which key was released.
+Here's an example where a combo resolves to two modifiers, and on key releases the modifiers are unregistered one by one, depending on which key was released:

 ```c
 enum combos {